JazSingh/concepts-slide-template/slides.md

 ---
 author: Steven Both, Toby Rufinus, Jaspreet Singh, Daniël Stekelenburg
 title: Scala
-subtitle: Lightweight Modular Scaling
+subtitle: Lightweight Modular Staging
 theme: uucs
 mainfont: Ubuntu Light
 sansfont: Ubuntu Light
 ---

 Please use Markdown to write your slides.

 This makes sure that slides will be consistent -- and easy for me to edit in the future.